 With the old heating oil tank removed the challenge was finding a new tank and installing it in a location which did not compromise the layout and view of the garden.
 Under building regulations, conventional oil tanks require a minimum distance of 1.8m from non fire-rated buildings and o.76m from non fire-rated boundaries.
 This makes hiding an oil tank very difficult as illustrated below.

 However, Tuffa Tanks have provided an innovative solution – an oil tank factory-fitted with a fire resistant material offering 30 minute fire protection.
-These tanks are certified with Local Authority Building Control (LABC) Assurance meaning they can be installed adjacent to building and boundaries – all they require is a stable base at least 50mm thick.
+These tanks are certified with Local Authority Building Control (LABC) Assurance meaning they can be installed adjacent to building and boundaries.

 Home Counties recommended Tuffa Tanks as one of two tank manufacturers producing fire rated tanks (and the only manufacture with the capacity to do this in plastic).
 Mark explained why the alternative options were undesirable.